 Carve-Outs Under the Sanctions Regime

 Under the Sanctions Regulations, the UK Office for Financial Sanctions Implementation (UK OFSI) has the power to grant licences for specific purposes, or general licences, that enable sanctioned entities to continue an activity without breaching the sanction imposed on them.
-Licence applications are submitted by applicants on a form whch is sent to the UK OFSI.
+Licence applications are submitted by applicants on a form which is sent to the UK OFSI.
 The sanctioned entities must identify the legal basis for why they need to continue a financial activity despite the prohibition for dealing.
 The UK OFSI has granted some licences, most notably for Chelsea Football Club, which has been allowed to continue playing its games but subject to restrictive conditions in contrast to the general perception of free-spending EFL Premier League clubs.
 In the realm of insolvency proceedings, a general licence was granted for the wind-down of Russian-owned VTB Capital illustrating how to pursue an insolvency proceeding for a sanctioned entity.

 Entering into Insolvency Proceedings as a Sanctioned Entity